 It is incumbent on governments to utilize their diplomatic and economic leverage to build political will in the government of Uzbekistan to end the forced labor system.

-1. CALL ON THE GOVERNMENT OF UZBEKISTAN TO INVITE THE INTERNATIONAL LABOUR ORGANISATION TO MONITOR THE COTTON HARVEST.
+1. CALL ON THE GOVERNMENT OF UZBEKISTAN TO TAKE IMMEDIATE AND TIME-BOUND MEASURES TO ERADICATE FORCED LABOR OF CHILDREN AND ADULTS IN THE COTTON SECTOR, INCLUDING:

 2. ALIGN ECONOMIC, DIPLOMATIC AND HUMAN RIGHTS POLICIES

-The Government of the Republic of Korea should require firms headquartered in South Korea to meet their human rights due diligence duties in their operations in Uzbekistan.
+H. In the case of South Korea, the Korean government should make a particular effort to ensure firms headquartered in South Korea meet their human rights due diligence duties in their operations in Uzbekistan.
 While all governments have a responsibility to take steps to ensure that businesses headquartered in their country respect human rights throughout their operations, the risk of inaction is particularly high for South Korea.
 Korean businesses account for an estimated 30% of investment in Uzbekistan’s textile sector.
 Not only is Daewoo International Corporation processing more cotton in Uzbekistan than any other firm, but the Korean state-owned enterprise Korea Minting & Security Printing Corporation (KOMSCO) is producing cotton pulp in Uzbekistan that is used to produce currency for the Republic of Korea.

 COMPANIES: TAKE ACTION TO END SLAVERY IN SUPPLY CHAINS